 The Trout Committee’s roots can be traced back to the Trout Stream Subcommittee of the Forest Game Committee in the Wildlife Society’s Southeastern Section.
-This subcommittee was formed in 1964, but by 1966, members agreed that it should be reappointed as a standing committee within the Southern Division of the American Fisheries Society (SDAFS).
-It also agreed at that time that the membership should be expanded to include South Carolina, Maryland, and Arkansas.
+This subcommittee was formed in 1964, but by 1966, the membership agreed that it should be reappointed as a standing committee within the Southern Division of the American Fisheries Society (SDAFS).
+It was also agreed that the committee should be expanded to include South Carolina, Maryland, and Arkansas.
 The SDAFS accepted this proposal, making the Trout Committee one of its first technical committees.
 It remains one of ten SDAFS technical committees in place today.

 For more information about the Trout Technical Committee, contact the current Chair: